 Catholic Annulment of Marriage

-A Decree of Nullity, more commonly known as an annulment, is a Catholic body’s determination that for one or more specified reasons, a marriage was never validly formed.
+A Decree of Nullity, more commonly known as an annulment, is a Catholic body’s determination that a marriage was never validly formed for one or more specified reasons.

 To request an annulment, the seeking party or parties must allege that:

-- There existed a significant psychological impairment that made understanding the required level of commitment to the marriage impossible for one or both of the spouses
+• A significant psychological impairment made understanding the required level of commitment to the marriage impossible for one or both spouses.

 Then, the request for annulment proceeds through four phases of review and adjudication.
-Depending on the location and particular jurisdiction, this process can take as long as two years.
+This process can take two years, depending on the location and particular jurisdiction.
 A typical annulment proceeding goes as follows:

-- Petition – the parties to the annulment, come before a member of the clergy and present their respective sides
+• Petition – The parties to the annulment come before a clergy member and present their respective sides.

 In 2015, Pope Francis implemented reforms to streamline the annulment process and shorten the processing time for petitions to be heard and decided.
-Francis also advocated for the waiver of annulment fees and allowed certain cases to be handled by local bishops.
+Francis also advocated waiving annulment fees and allowed local bishops to handle certain cases.

-These historic reforms will result in increased recognition of second marriages by the church and allow these Catholics to participate in all church activities and rites.
+These historic reforms will increase the church’s recognition of second marriages and allow these Catholics to participate in all church activities and rites.
 [5] [6] [7]

 Conclusion